revisit-studies/reVISit-studies.github.io/docs/designing-studies/study-sequences.md

  }
 ```

-## Skip logic
+## Skip Logic

-Some studies want more advanced sequencing logic, determined by a participants answers to previous questions.
-This is possible via the skip object.
-The example below will jump straight to `end` if the consent is answered incorrectly, meaning the participant did not approve of the consent form.
-All skip conditions require labeling any components that you want to jump to with your own id, except for they keyword `end`.
+Some studies need more advanced sequencing logic, based on a participant's response to previous questions.
+For example, a participant should only be shown a second, simpler task if they got a first, difficult task wrong.
+This is possible to implement in reVISit sequences with the `skip` object.

+The example below will jump straight to `end` if the consent form is answered with anything but `yes` to the field `consentApproval`, meaning the participant did not approve of the consent form.
+All skip conditions require labeling any components that you want to jump to with your own id, except for they keyword `end`, which always jumps to the default final component of the study.

 ```
  sequence: {